 To create all this variety, you have 24 fields to choose from: date, time, text, range, media, and others.
 If you need some field that is not in the list, you can add it using HTML.
 JetFormBuilder uses the WordPress block editor, Gutenberg, to create forms.
 Apart from Gutenberg, JetFormBuilder is compatible with the Elementor page builder and other popular website builders.

 Working with the plugin is intuitive, and you can create any form in just a few minutes by simply dragging and dropping.

 Plugin integrations with mailing and payment systems expand your possibilities for client interaction.
 In addition, you can style the website form the way you want and enjoy the result.

 WPForms is another popular plugin for creating various forms: payment, subscription, registration, etc. It has a free version with great possibilities.
 It also works on the principle of drag and drop.
 Therefore, even a beginner can compile any form layout.

-WPForms is compatible with various eCommerce plugins and payment systems, including WooCommerce, Stripe, and PayPal.
+WPForms is compatible with various plugins and payment systems, including Stripe and PayPal (only in the pro version).

 Also, WPForms has integration with mailing services, so it will be easy for you to send emails to your subscribers and remind them of important events.

 The JetFormBuilder and WPForms Lite plugins are very similar.
 They help to create various forms and arrange them as needed.

 Let’s start the comparison with the most interesting – free features.
 Each of the plugins has a free version that users love a lot.